ritwickdey/rust-basic-examples/README.md

 # Rust basic examples

-> Make sure to have Rust installed in your system.
+> Make sure to have Rust installed on your system.
 For installation guide visit the [Rust website](https://www.rust-lang.org/en-US/)

 ### Table of contents